Enable the MRS Proxy endpoint for remote moves

 To verify that you've successfully enabled the MRS Proxy endpoint, do any of these steps:

-In the EAC, got to Recipients > Servers > Virtual Directories > select the EWS virtual directory, and verify in the details pane that the MRS Proxy endpoint is enabled.
+In the EAC, go to Servers > Virtual Directories > select the EWS virtual directory, and verify in the details pane that the MRS Proxy endpoint is enabled.

 Run this command in the Exchange Management Shell, and verify that the MRSProxyEnabled property for the EWS virtual directory has the value